There are two reasons why these problems demand a fundamental attention:

 The simplest capillary morphologies are the following -

-Here I would like to put aside the other motives, but one that I need to talk about more - because the first ever solved exactly in fluid mechanics the two-scale VAT problem and solved actually analytically for the SPPM morphology with the three flow regimes allowed was the following one published in -
+Here I would like to put aside the other motives, but one that I need to talk about more - because this is the first ever two-scale problem solved exactly in fluid mechanics and in physics, which has been solved actually analytically for the SPPM morphology with the three flow regimes in existence.
+This problem for two flow regimes - creeping and laminar, was stated throughout approximately from the XIXth century incorrectly when seeking the Upper scale bulk coefficient of pressure loss (friction factor).
+It was the following one published in -

 with the following Figures accompanying the paper.
 Capillary morphology model of porous medium: a bundle of parallel pores embedded in solid